-- The front-end sales charges that apply to the purchase of Class A shares - The contingent deferred sales charges that apply to the redemption of Class C shares and certain Class A shares - Who qualifies for lower sales charges on Class A shares - · Who qualifies for a sales charge waiver at the front of this Prospectus carefully before choosing your share class.
-Your Financial Intermediary can help you choose a share class that may be appropriate for you.
-Please contact your Financial Intermediary regarding the availability of Class FI, Class I or Class IS shares or, if you plan to purchase shares through the Fund, contact the Fund.
+- The front-end sales charges that apply to the purchase of Class A shares - The contingent deferred sales charges that apply to the redemption of Class C shares and certain Class A shares - Who qualifies for lower sales charges on Class A shares - · Who qualifies for a sales charge waiver availability of Class FI, Class I or Class IS shares or, if you plan to purchase shares through the Fund, contact the Fund.
 You may be required to provide appropriate documentation confirming your eligibility to invest in these share classes.
 Your Financial Intermediary may receive different compensation depending upon which share class you choose.